Data-driven methods to discover stable linear models of the helicity injectors on HIT-SIU: Results

 \subsection{BOP-DMD With a Plasma Present}

 We now evaluate our methodology on shots where a plasma is present.
 By augmenting the states of our system to also include the toroidal plasma current, we train a BOP-DMD model on the last millisecond of a plasma shot.
 During this final millisecond of the shot, the toroidal plasma current decays from it's steady state behavior as the plasma in the confinement volume begins to dissipate.
 Again, due to the limitations of BOP-DMD, this methodology is unable to access the steady state interaction between the flux circuits and the spheromak.
 However, this method still provides reasonable results; Fig.~\ref{fig:BOP on plasma shot} shows an example of a BOP-DMD model fit on the last millisecond of a plasma shot and then evaluated on the rest of the shot.
-Further, this model is able to be extrapolated to other plasma shots taken on the same day Fig.~\ref{fig:BOP on new plasma shot}.However, there error between the predicted current and the measured current in the third flux coil increases between the training shot, and the test shot.
+Further, this model is able to be applied to other plasma shots taken on the same day Fig.~\ref{fig:BOP on new plasma shot}.
+However, the error between the predicted current and the measured current in the third flux coil increases between the training shot, and the test shot.
 Because of the small differences in the relative phasing of the power supplies between the two shots, there is a different mutual inductance between the circuits and the plasma.
 As previously mentioned, one of the primary limitations of the BOP-DMD method is the inability to disambiguate the effects of actuation on the dynamics of a system.
 This leads to a fundamental gap in the training data available to the method for capturing the coupling between the injectors circuits and the plasma.
 Future work should focus on not only incorporating actuation into BOP-DMD, but also stringing together multiple shots for a wider array of training data.
 We do notice however that the operator learned by BOP-DMD does not resemble the same sparse structure that is present in the analytic plasma model Fig.~\ref{fig:comparison of plasma ss and bop dmd from plasma shot heatmap}.
-Despite losing the sparse structure of the dynamics matrix, BOP-DMD does identify reasonable dominant modes for the injector circuits.
-From Fig. ~\ref{fig: eigenvalue comparison}, one can see that both the analytic model, and the BOP-DMD model identify dominant modes are roughly 20 kHz, which matches the resonant frequency of the injector circuits.
+Despite losing the sparse structure of the dynamics matrix, the modes of the BOP-DMD model oscillate at similar frequencies to the analytic model, despite decaying faster in general.
+From Fig. ~\ref{fig: eigenvalue comparison}, one can see that both the analytic model, and the BOP-DMD model identify dominant modes at roughly 20 kHz, which matches the resonant frequency of the injector circuits.
 It is also useful to examine the different predictions provided by each individual OPT-DMD model in the 20 iterations of BOP-DMD ~\ref{fig:individual bop trajectories}.